johnridesabike/johnridesabike.github.io/software/coronate.md

 almost any system.
 Although it (probably) won’t replace a professional app in a rated tournament, it fills the gap for small clubs or public events.

 Coronate is in a "proof-of-concept" phase.
-It should work fine, but it's optimized for small groups and specific conditions.
-Adding features, even small ones, is time consuming, so work is prioritized based on the real-world needs of its users.
 [If you would like to contribute your feature ideas, just file an issue!][issues]

 [issues]: https://github.com/johnridesabike/coronate/issues